pravinsingh/raven/README.md

 - A text message is placed inside a text box and the message subject becomes the heading.
 - An HTML message is added to the notification body 'as-is'.
 Should be used when you want to have your own custom formatting, *e.g.* using different colored text.
 When creating the HTML message, just create what should go inside the &lt;body&gt; tags.
-Outer tags like &lt;html&gt;, &lt;head&gt;, &lt;body&gt; etc. are automatically added.
+Outer tags like &lt;html&gt;, &lt;head&gt;, &lt;body&gt; *etc.* are automatically added.
 - A markdown message is converted to HTML.

 ### Scroll
 Scroll is what Raven carries.
-It's an envelop for the actual message, containing other details, like where this message is coming from, what the severity level is etc. It is the main class in Raven and has the following exposed functions:
+It's an envelop for the actual message, containing other details, like where this message is coming from, what the severity level is *etc.* It is the main class in Raven and has the following exposed functions:
-- `send_email(email_from, emails_to, subject, message_type, message) //Composes a notification email and sends it using AWS SES service:`
+- `send_email(email_from, emails_to, subject, message_type, message) // Composes a notification email and sends it using AWS SES service:`
-    - **email_from**: email address of the sender
+    - **email_from**: email address of the sender.
+It should be a verified email address (or a verified domain) in SES service in the region.
     - **emails_to**: email addresses of the receivers.
 It should be a list, even if it has a single address inside the list.
     - **subject**: subject line of the email
     - **message_type**: the type of message content, should be of type MessageType